 Kicking Horse Beans – Cliff Hanger Espresso

 I really love this blend, honestly.
 What I don't like is that there is no option to buy smaller packages.
-When you buy 2 pounds of coffee, you have drink a lot of espresso to finish it before it gets stale.
+When you buy 2 pounds of coffee, you need to realize that they would go stale after 2 or three weeks.
 Yeah, you can use my coffee storage methods, but you should have the option to buy a smaller package.
-Don’t buy from other sellers on Amazon, though.
-They have a real problem with coffee freshness.

 If you are looking for ways to improve your espresso experience, Kona coffee is one of the best options.
-Koa Coffee sells a dark roast espresso blend, made exclusively with Kona coffee beans.
-The blend from Koa is made with four Kona varieties.
-The four beans are completing each other, but main kona characteristics remain.
+Royal Kona sells a medium roast with coffee beans grown in the Kona region on Hawaii's Big Island.

-The blend boasts the Hawaiian coffee sweetness with just the right amount of bite.
+The beans boast the Hawaiian coffee sweetness with just the right amount of bite.
 It produces a lot of crema, and the taste is just unique.
 Not your typical espresso blend, if that's what you are looking for.
 However, I dare you to try Kona coffee for your espresso, you will be hooked.
 The only thing that will keep you away from these beans is the price.
 You know, Kona beans are not cheap.

 In general, good quality Kona pulls exceptional shots.
 The shot pulled from Kona tastes a lot like good quality Brazilian espresso.
 Someone defined Kona as "comfort food style" espresso.
-I partially agree with them, there is the sweet, chocolatey notes that makes us think of comfort food.
-But the specific Kona bite, is unique, and you can't replicate it with other beans.
+I partially agree with them, there are the sweet, chocolatey notes that makes us think of comfort food.
+But the specific Kona bite is unique, and you can't replicate it with other beans.
 Espresso shots pulled from Kona beans are just fantastic, in my opinion.
 The only downside is, of course, the price...